 The Live Event

-The biggest hook you have to drive viewership of your event is FOMO.
+The biggest hook you have to drive the viewership of your event is FOMO.
 If people feel like they’re missing something exclusive and valuable, it will create urgency to watch.
 This is true if you’re streaming to Zoom, broadcasting behind a paywall, or pushing content live to social media.
-(Learn more about the psychology of consumer behavior here)
+(Learn more about the psychology of consumer behavior here.)

 With this in mind, it’s critical to have a real-time marketing strategy for the event so that your programming reaches the widest possible audience.